Capital Health – East Trenton Closure

 How many residency positions does Capital Health offer annually?

-Capital Health offers 2 PGY1 and 1 PGY2 resident positions each year through the ASHP match program.
+Capital Health offers two PGY1 and one PGY2 resident positions each year through the ASHP Match program.

 What is the timeline of the residency year?

-The PGY2 program term begins the Monday of the last week of the current residency year to allow for a 1-week overlap and runs for 53 weeks.
+The PGY2 program term begins the second Monday of July and runs for 52 weeks.
 Please reach out to the program director for an exact date as it will vary each year.

 What are the operational staffing requirements during the residency year?